 Messenger Diaper Bags

-Last but not least, messenger diaper bags are designed with one long strap to be worn on the shoulder or across your chest.
+Last but not least, messenger bags are designed with one long strap to be worn on the shoulder or across your chest.
 These messenger diaper begs are generally marketed toward men, but they’re perfectly usable for women, too!
-Depending on the model, some messenger diaper bags have an adjustable strap so that you shouldn’t have to worry about it not fitting properly, or even better, you’ll be able to share it between both parents.
+Depending on the model, some messenger bags have an adjustable strap so that you shouldn’t have to worry about it not fitting properly, or even better, you’ll be able to share it between both parents.

 Stroller Handlebar Bags — Not Recommended!